crisipix/CW-WebApiStarter/WebAPITemplate/README.md

   [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [?]
 Help (default is "N"):y
 * Update Project set the start page to be swagger/ui/index
 * SPECS Project Update Specs by replaceing WebExample with ProjectName in whole project and updating the references to be ProjectName.dll and ProjectName.DataAccess.dll
+* Update the API Porject and set the web startup page to be swagger/ui/index

 ## Creating the template